-Mrs. Alice Unno, Rev. Dr. and Mrs. Mark Unno, Rev. and Mrs. Tetsuo Unno, Bishop Marvin Harada, President David Matsumoto, Dean Scott Mitchell, faculty, staff and students at IBS, ministers and friends in the Dharma, it is truly an honor to serve as the speaker for the inauguration of the Dr. Taitetsu Unno Memorial Lectures.
+Mrs. Alice Unno, Rev. Dr. and Mrs. Mark Unno, Rev. and Mrs. Tetsuo Unno, Bishop Marvin Harada, President David Matsumoto, faculty, staff and students at IBS, ministers and friends in the Dharma, it is truly an honor to serve as the speaker for the inauguration of the Dr. Taitetsu Unno Memorial Lectures.

 All of us here today have been impacted enormously from what Dr. Unno contributed to our understanding and appreciation of the Dharma through his teachings, writings and mere presence.
-We, along with all who are unable to join us today, acknowledge and are grateful for Dr. Unno's contributions to Shin Buddhism in North America and beyond.
+Dr. Unno's contributions to Buddhism and specially to Shin Buddhism are acknowledged by all of us participating today as well as by innumerable people who are unable to join us.

-I am also deeply appreciative of what he has meant for me personally.
-In my early years of academic studies, he wrote me detailed handwritten replies to my questions.
-Dr. Unno gave me valuable advice, such as to study broadly in Mahayana Buddhism first in order to better understand Shin Buddhism.
-Of course, the final decision was mine, but it is noteworthy that I ended up doing my master's program at Tokyo University and writing my Ph.D. dissertation on Chinese Buddhism, following in the footsteps that Dr. Unno had walked a couple of decades earlier.
+I am also profoundly appreciative of what he has meant for me personally.
+In my early years of academic studies, he sent me detailed handwritten replies to my questions.
+Dr. Unno gave me valuable advice, such as to study widely in Mahayana Buddhism first in order to better understand Shin Buddhism.
+Of course, the final decision was mine, but it is noteworthy that I ended up doing my master's program at the University of Tokyo and writing my Ph.D. dissertation on Chinese Buddhism, following in the footsteps that Dr. Unno had walked a couple of decades earlier.

-I, thus, felt a profound debt of gratitude to Dr. Unno, which motivated me to facilitate the publication of his unfinished translation of a text, A Treatise on Doctrinal Distinctions in the Huayan One Vehicle, the object of his Ph.D. dissertation.
-With his son, Mark and his colleague making the finishing touches, I am happy to report that the translation by Dr. Unno of this important work in the Huayan tradition will be published within one year.
+I, thus, felt a debt of gratitude to Dr. Unno, which motivated me to facilitate the publication of his unfinished translation of A Treatise on Doctrinal Distinctions in the Huayan One Vehicle.
+With his son, Mark and his colleague making the finishing touches, the translation by Dr. Unno of this important work in the Huayan tradition will soon be published.
 It will be part of the English Tripitaka Translation Series of the Society for the Promotion of Buddhism, with which I am currently involved.

-I also wish to dedicate my presentation today to Dr. Unno and to the entire Unno family, and particularly to Mrs. Unno for her life-long support of her husband, her role as Dharma teacher in her own right, and for her uplifting smile, and to Rev. Tetsuo Unno (Dr. Unno's younger brother), whose contributions to Shin Buddhism have been enormous as well and, in the area of humor, well, legendary!
-So, I am honored to be able to express my debt of gratitude to my sempais - my seniors - who preceded me and showed the way on this marvelous path.
+I also wish to dedicate my presentation today to Dr. Unno and to the entire Unno family, and particularly to Mrs. Unno for her life-long support of her husband, her role as Dharma teacher in her own right, and ... for her smile, and to Rev. Tetsuo Unno (younger brother of Dr. Unno), whose contributions have been enormous as well and, in the area of humor, legendary!
+I am honored to be able to express my debt of gratitude to my sempais - my seniors - who preceded me and showed the way on this marvelous path.